-Note: When either headphones or speakers are connected to the headphone jack, the internal computer speaker is disabled.
+Note: When headphones or speakers are connected to the headphone jack, the internal computer speaker is disabled.

-There is an internal speaker and connections on the system board for attaching the CD-ROM drive to the audio system to play audio CDs either through the system speaker (mono) or through externally attached speakers or headphones.
+There might also be an internal speaker and connections on the system board for attaching the speaker to the CD-ROM drive.

 Serial ports